LennyPhoenix/GodotDiscordSDK/README.md

 **NOTE:** This wrapper is still under development.

-> A Discord Game SDK wrapper for Godot, written using GDNative C++ for Windows, Linux and MacOS.
+> A Discord Game SDK wrapper for Godot, written using GDNative C for Windows, Linux and MacOS.

 ## Compiling & Installing